LAST UPDATE MADE ON 25/12/2020

 41.2.The participation to any sort of event – virtual or real – being totally voluntary, IV waives any possible liability for damages occurring to people and/or things.

-41.3.Any member prompting for the celebration of an official event shall directly address the Event Manager no later than seven days before the beginning of the event itself, offering all necessary data in advance, by sending an e-mail to the address “email@example.com”, or via TS3 vocal conference.
+41.3.Any member prompting for the celebration of an official event shall directly address the Event Manager no later than seven days before the beginning of the event itself, offering all necessary data in advance, by sending an e-mail or via Discord vocal conference.

 41.4.The Event Manager has the right to modify any detail of the event, according to his unquestionable judgment, for the sake of necessity or simple convenience.